Topics, D

 Double Wieferich Primes > see number theory.

-Doubly Special Relativity
+Doubly Special Relativity > see DSR.

 Drell-Yan Process

-Drinfeld Doubles
+Drinfel'd Doubles

 Drum > see sound; spectral geometry.

-Dulong-Petit Law > see specific heat.
+Dulong-Petit Law > see specific heat; history of physics.

 Dust > see fluid; interstellar; matter.